raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

   ```

 ## Autostart on boot
-Electrs needs to start automatically on system boot.
+Fulcrum needs to start automatically on system boot.
 * As user "admin", create the Fulcrum systemd unit and copy/paste the following configuration.
 Save and exit.

   ```sh